seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

     readme
     reference/modules
 ```

-11. Run `make html` to generate your docs to `docs\_build\html`.
+16. Run `make html` to generate your docs to `docs\_build\html`.

-12. Open `docs\_build\html\index.html` in a web browser, and rejoice!
+17. Open `docs\_build\html\index.html` in a web browser, and rejoice!

 Some extra notes on using Sphinx.

-* The format for inserting links to other items in a Sphinx-built page is:
+- The format for inserting links to other items in a Sphinx-built page is:
   `.. reference_type:: reference_location`
   For example, to link to automatically generated module documentation, `reference_type` should be replaced by `automodule` and `reference_location` should be the name of the module linked to.
 See more at [Sphinx domains](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cross-referencing-python-objects) and [Autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#module-sphinx.ext.autodoc).
-* An alternative to the autodoc system using apidoc is to use the [autosummary](https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html) extension, which creates a page for each function or class in a table.
+- An alternative to the autodoc system using apidoc is to use the [autosummary](https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html) extension, which creates a page for each function or class in a table.
 For very large codebases, this is likely preferable.

 ## Creating a Read the Docs website using Sphinx documentation

 A small bit of setup is required in your online repository.
 We need to create a [Read the docs config file](https://docs.readthedocs.io/en/stable/config-file/v2.html).
 Most likely you can just add the `.readthedocs.yml` and `docs\requirements.txt` from [PythonTemplate](https://github.com/seankmartin/PythonTemplate) to your project if you have been following this guide.
 You may need to add extra doc building requirements to `docs\requirements.txt`, such as the commonly used [recommonmark](https://recommonmark.readthedocs.io/en/latest/index.html).
+After this, follow these steps:

 1. Create an account on [Read the Docs](https://readthedocs.org/).
 2. Import your github repository on your Read the Docs profile.